Making a crave-worthy veggie burger is easier than you think! Amp up the flavor with these Buffalo Chickpea Veggie Burgers!

 - Cook for a few minutes on each side until you're left with a golden crust. and a warm center.
 Repeat for each burger, or cook two at once if you have a big enough pan!
 I'd skip crowding all four together just because they're a pain to flip when all up in eachother's business.

 - A tip for perfectly shaped veggie burgers: While sizzling away in the skillet, I nudge the burgers with the backside of my spatula to gently help form the sides into a perfect disc.
 Works like a charm!

 - Slather your buns with extra hot/buffalo sauce to taste, pile them high with lettuce, and top each burger with slaw, cheddar, and any and all of your favorite burger toppings.
-You can even lightly toast the burgers on the pan after you cook your veggie burgers - it's a tad awesome!
+You can even lightly toast the buns on the pan after you cook your veggie burgers - it's a tad awesome!
 Enjoy!

 special diets and swaps